You-Gao/Blog/mainpages/about.md

 ## who are you?

-i go by you. the logo U高, is just my first and last name (you gao). i'll try to give a comprehensive answer to this by stating my preferences and hopefully that gives you insight into how i see the world.
+I go by you.
+The logo, U高, is just my first and last name (you gao).
+I'll try to give a comprehensive answer to this by stating my preferences, and hopefully, that will give you insight into how I see the world.

-i enjoy minimalism, almost to a fault. my favorite art movement is bauhaus. i would consider myself a constructive empiricist. favorite flavor of anything is mango. i made spare money as a teen by selling items on popular mmos. studying computer science and global development "*studies*" in college. comfort show is family guy. smiling friends enjoyer.
+I enjoy minimalism---almost to a fault.
+My favorite art movement is Bauhaus.
+I would consider myself a constructive empiricist.
+My favorite flavor of anything is mango.
+I made spare money as a teen by selling items on popular MMOs.
+Studying computer science and global development "*studies*" in college.
+Comfort show is a *Family Guy.* *Smiling Friends* enjoyer.

 ## why are you writing?

-the reason i started this blog was to explore the random thoughts i had in mind. for any blog post then, were written because they contained ideas which were interesting, perplexing maybe, usually existential, or funny; enough so that it warranted me spending time to write about it.
+The reason I started this blog was to explore the random thoughts I had in mind.
+Any blog post then was written because it contained ideas that were interesting, perplexing, maybe, usually existential, or funny; enough so that it warranted me spending time to write about it.

 ## why the selection?

-the blog was categorized into motifs (fun, books, me, work, img) as they were things i frequently encounter throughout my life. within each motif you will find posts containing my reflections and perspectives on whatever idea i have decided to blabber about. and if i turn out to be a decent blogger, there is something tangible to takeaway.
+The blog was categorized into motifs (fun, books, me, work, images) as they were things I frequently encounter throughout my life.
+Within each motif, you will find posts containing my reflections and perspectives on whatever idea I have decided to blabber about. and if I turn out to be a decent blogger, there is something tangible to take away.

-enjoy the site, no matter how you have stumbled onto this crevice of the internet.
+Enjoy the site, no matter how you have stumbled onto this crevice of the internet.

 ## should you blog?

-there are existing lists for this, but i thought it'd be fun to compile my own:
+There are existing lists for this, but I thought it'd be fun to compile my own:
 - [mini essays to learn](https://www.youtube.com/watch?v=hi8meiPUt84)
 - [start making cool shit](https://www.youtube.com/watch?v=QXf10rw_dqo&pp=ygUObWFrZSBjb29sIHNoaXTSBwkJ3gkBhyohjO8%3D)
 - [brain dumps](https://btxx.org/posts/dump/)